WillAvudim/LocalSyncer/README.md

-# LocalSyncer
-Syncs two directories on a local computer.
+# Syncs two directories on a local computer.